Home

 By Creative Primary Literacy

-An Aztec Empire Escape Room activity about the religious beliefs and practices of the Aztecs.
-Ideal for fifth grade or sixth grade, the activity is perfect for group work, starting a new ancient history topic, team-building activities or for a fun, engaging and interactive lesson.
+A Maya Empire Escape Room activity.
+Ideal for fifth grade or sixth grade, the activity is perfect for group work, starting a new Mesoamerica history topic, team-building activities or for a fun, engaging and interactive lesson.
 The activity can be used in English class as it incorporates some ELA skills or in Social Studies.

 The activity has been split into four different tasks; your students will need to complete each of the tasks to reveal a word.
 Together the four words make a phrase for them to escape the room.